Bills

 Version:

-This bill would require a financial institution to provide annual training to its mandated reporters on how to report suspected financial abuse of an elder or a dependent adult to both local and federal authorities, as specified.
-The bill would require a financial institution to share information on reporting mechanisms with clients immediately upon discovering potential financial abuse and would require the financial institution to encourage clients to submit complaints within 24 to 48 hours.
-Under the bill, a violation of the requirement to share that information upon discovering potential financial abuse would not incur the above-described civil liability.
+If a report of financial abuse is made by a mandated reporter, as described above, this bill would also require a report to be made to the Federal Bureau of Investigation Internet Crime Complaint Center within 2 working days.
+The bill would require a financial institution to provide annual training to its mandated reporters on how to escalate internally and report suspected financial abuse of an elder or a dependent adult to both local and federal authorities, as specified.
+The If suspected financial abuse of an elder or dependent adult is discovered within 48 hours of a transaction, the bill would require a financial institution to share information on reporting mechanisms with clients immediately upon discovering potential financial abuse and would require the financial institution to encourage clients to submit complaints mechanisms, as specified, with the impacted elder or dependent adult within 24 to 48 hours.
+Under the bill, a violation of the requirement to share that information upon discovering potential financial abuse The bill would specify that violations of these provisions would not incur the above-described civil liability. liability for civil penalties.

 Discussed in Hearing